suvam0451/dhaaga/README.md

 ### 💅 Intuitive Menus.
 No Clutter.

-The menu systems in Dhaaga do not look like long lists.<br/> Every action is contextually available when you need them, and meekly hidden away when you don't.
+The menu systems in Dhaaga do not look like long lists.<br/>

+> Every action is contextually available when you need them<br/>
+> And meekly hidden away when you don't.

 ### 💅 Designed for Smartphones